This is an issue on the host's PC. Below are the things that can cause it.

-You likely updated the graphics driver incorrectly and broke the machine, you will need to delete this machine and recreate a new machine to repair this problem.
+If you updated the graphics driver incorrectly, you'll need to delete this machine and recreate a new machine to repair this problem.
 Check out this guide on updating the GPU drivers.

-If this happens every time you create a brand new cloud machine, or you never updated your graphics drivers on the cloud machine, or you have some stuff on the machine you can't afford to lose, you can create a support ticket here and we will do our best to fix it, but it may take 24 hours.
+If it happens every time you make a new machine, or you never updated your graphics drivers in the machine, or you have some stuff on the machine you can't afford to lose, make a support ticket and we'll do our best to help (it may take 24 hours).